Answered By: Gabe Gossett Last Updated: Jan 09, 2018 Views: 13111

-According to The Chicago Manual of Style, 16th Edition, on page 623 block or "set off" quotes are not enclosed in quotations and are usually used at the discretion of a publisher's designer or by the style of the journal.
-Generally, quotations that are less than one sentence should be treated as "run in" quotes that use quotation marks within the normal flow of a text.
+According to The Chicago Manual of Style, 17th Edition, in section 13.9, block or "set off" quotes are not enclosed in quotations and are usually used at the discretion of a publisher's designer or by the style of the journal.
+Generally, as described in section 13.10, quotations that are less than one sentence should be treated as "run in" quotes that use quotation marks within the normal flow of a text.
 Normally a hundred words or more can be set off as a block quotation.

 Other criteria for use of block quotes includes:

 - A quotation of two or more paragraphs